We meet throughout the year.

 - Projected Digital Images

 Entry is voluntary but we ask everyone present on the night of the judging to take part in the scoring process.

 The club believes that looking at other people’s pictures and analysing them is a way of teaching people to analyse their own pictures both after and before taking them.
 To this end the club has an occasional evening critiquing photographs that have been published by non-members.
 This is complemented by our internal competitions where each member of the club gets the opportunity to score each entry (except their own).
-After the scoring is completed the scores are averaged and the club discusses the merits of all the entries.
+After the scoring is completed the members present discuss the merits of all the entries.

 No prizes are awarded apart from peer recognition!

-We hold several social evenings each year.
-Recent events have included BBQ’s, Cheese and Wine, Dinners, Skittles and Ten-Pin Bowling.
+We hold occasional social evenings.
+Such events have included Barbecues, Cheese and Wine, Dinners, Skittles and Ten-Pin Bowling.